apache/flink-web/_posts/2022-09-08-akka-license-change.md

 Akka is used in the coordination layer of Flink to

-* exchange messages between processes/components (e.g., JobManager and TaskManager),
+* exchange status messages between processes/components (e.g., JobManager and TaskManager),
 * enforce certain guarantees w.r.t. multi-threading (i.e., only one thread can make changes to the internal state of a component)
 * observe components for unexpected crashes (i.e., notice and handle TaskManager thread crashes).

 What this means is that we are using very few functionalities of Akka.
-Additionally, that we use Akka is an implementation detail that the vast majority of Flink isn't aware of, meaning that we can replace it with something else without having to change Flink significantly.
+Additionally, that we use Akka is an implementation detail that the vast majority of Flink code isn't aware of, meaning that we can replace it with something else without having to change Flink significantly.